MaxraySavage/sideslide/README.md

 I have attempted deleting all text after the inserted text.
 Unfortunately it seems like there is a delay between when the text is inserted and when it is autocompleted.
 This makes it tricky to make sure I am deleting **after** the autocomplete happens while also ensuring I'm not deleting too late and possibly deleting user inputted text.

 I am now calling this the tribulation text teleportation .
 If only we could truly know that the text being inserted is the same as the text that was deleted, not some new entity...

+### Preventing Autocompletion
+I figured out that if the inserted text has a space at the end of it, VSCode won't autocomplete it.
+So currently, the extension adds a space at the end of the inserted text and then deletes the space after insertion.
+This only needs to happen when the text is moved upwards, though I don't understand why.